 L’antropologia è un mestiere al servizio dell’innovazione.
 Sono presidente e socio fondatore dell’associazione di ricerca e divulgazione antropologica Antrocom Onlus.
 Mi sono laureato in Scienze Biologiche a indirizzo antropologico, ho scritto per diverse testate, sono co-editor della rivista Antrocom e nel comitato scientifico di Diritto Moderno e Gorgòn Magazine.
 Mi occupo di divulgazione dell’antropologia e delle sue potenzialità per le aziende e le istituzioni.

 Psychocultural Cinema is a collaborative website designed to present material and stimulate dialogue about the abiding and emerging concerns of psychological and visual anthropology.
-Psychocultural Cinema will provide a forum for anthropologists, filmmakers, students, and film subjects to share their work and ideas and reflect on their participation in ethnographic projects.
-Rooted at the nexus of psychology, anthropology, and filmmaking, posts will also branch out to address other topics pertinent to this inherently interdisciplinary and broadly engaged conversation.
+Psychocultural Cinema will provide a forum for anthropologists, filmmakers, students, and film subjects to share their work and ideas.

 Information and opinions on professional publishing issues in archaeology.
 Especially concerned with quality control, Open Access, and communication with other disciplines.
 Michael E. Smith is an archaeologist who works on Aztec sites, with an interest in comparative research on cities, households, empires, and city-states.
 Archaeology as a Comparative Historical Social Science.